lexicHQ/docs/create-slack-app.md

 ![](create-slack-app.png)

-Specify name of the app and the development in the "Create an App" dialog as shown above.
+Specify name of the app and the development team in the "Create an App" dialog as shown above.